-Providing Arborists advanced subsurface imaging for mapping shallow root systems to allow for better tree health management.
-Monitoring consistent root growth beneath the surface and identifying potential infrastructure conflicts.
+Providing arborists advanced subsurface imaging of shallow root systems to allow for better tree health management and identifying potential infrastructure conflicts.

-Shallow GPR surveys designed specifically to identify root networks and map them in 3D can provide a previously impossible visualization of any individual tree root extent.
+Shallow GPR surveys designed specifically to identify and 3D map root networks can provide a previously impossible visualization of any individual tree root extent.

 Understanding and observing root systems is essential to understanding the overall health and stability of any given tree.
 Trees in metropolitan areas and in close proximity to transport and power infrastructure must be maintained and monitored closely to ensure they can thrive without posing any risk to infrastructure.